1 Corinthians: Chapter 5 (verses 1–13)

 The man in the Corinthian church being described was having an affair with his father’s wife.
 This was a case of committing incest, which was not tolerated either by the Jewish followers of the law or by Roman society.
 And yet the Corinthian Christians were allowing it to continue among them without stopping it.

 Paul wrote that they should act swiftly.
 They were to immediately remove this man from their meetings.
 This was not just a suggestion from Paul.
 Paul claims his authority as an apostle of Christ Jesus.
 He declares his spiritual presence with them—through this letter and their unity together in Christ.
 There seemed to be no question about the man sleeping with his father’s wife.
 The church members knew it was happening.
 Paul used his authority to pass judgment on the man.
-He explained the reasons for his judgement in the following verses.
+He explained the reasons for his judgment in the following verses.

 When you are assembled in the name of the Lord Jesus and my spirit is present, with the power of our Lord Jesus, you are to deliver this man to Satan for the destruction of the flesh, so that his spirit may be saved in the day of the Lord (1 Corinthians 5:4–5).